adilshaik-3948/Task-8/README.md

 # Task_8

-# Simple Sales Dashboard Design - Data Analyst Internship (Elevate Labs)
+# Simple Sales Dashboard Design
 This repository contains my submission for Task 8: Simple Sales Dashboard Design as part of the Data Analyst Internship program offered by Elevate Labs in collaboration with MSME, Government of India.

 ## Objective